pstuifzand/ekster/README.md

 call the different functions of the Microsub server.
 It isn't needed to use `eksterd`, but it can be useful.
 It can also be used with other servers that implement Microsub.

+## Using Docker / Docker Compose

+It's now also possible to use docker-compose to start a ekster server.

+    docker-compose pull
+    docker-compose run web new
+    docker-compose up